fofp/cocktography/SPECIFICATION.md

 1. Check for the presence of an additional escape sentinel
 1. Strip the additional escape sentinel
 1. Process payload according to terms agreed by all parties involved

+Note: The base 64 validity requirements otherwise mentioned in this document do apply to data URI base 64 encoding when used in data URIs.

 # Notes